francocurotto/FRANK6000/README.md

 ![alt tag](https://github.com/francocurotto/FRANK5000/blob/master/FRANK6000.png)

 ### Status
 The Logisim version of the processor is complete.
-The Verilog version is in development.
-The idea of the Verilog version is to be a copy of its Logisim counterpart, with extra features for its implementation in FPGA,specifically and Lattice iCE40 (http://www.latticesemi.com/Products/FPGAandCPLD/iCE40.aspx), using Yosys compiler (http://www.clifford.at/yosys/).
+The Verilog version is complete.
+The last step is to encapsulate the processor in a module so you can easily load programs from the PC.